 The text tokenization, as considered by the evaluation protocol, was the simplest possible one, with white spaces and punctuation marks taken as separators.
 The hyphen ('-') was always considered a separator and consequently taken to be always a token by itself.
-However, in Romanian, the hyphen is more frequently used as an elision marker (as in "intr-o"= "intru o"/in a), a clitics separator (as in "da-mi-l"="da -mi -l"="da mie el"/give to me it/him) or as a compound marker (as in "terchea-berchea" /(approx.) loafer) than as a separator.
+However, in Romanian, the hyphen is more frequently used as an elision marker (as in "intr-o"= "intru o"/in a), a clitics separator (as in "da-mi-l"="da mie el"/give to me it/him) or as a compound marker (as in "terchea-berchea" /(approx.) loafer) than as a separator.
 In such cases the hyphen cannot be considered a token.

-A similar problem appeared in English with respect to the special quote character, which was dealt with in three different ways: it was sometimes split as a distinct token (we'll = we + ' + ll), sometimes was adjoined to the string (a contracted positive form or a genitival) immediately following it (I'm=I+'m,you've = you+'ve, man's = man+'s etc.) and systematically left untouched in the negative contracted forms (couldn't, wasn't, etc).
+A similar problem appeared in English with respect to the special quote character, which was dealt with in three different ways: it was sometimes split as a distinct token (we'll = we + ' + ll), sometimes was adjoined to the string (a contracted positive form or a genitival) immediately following it (I'm = I + 'm, you've = you+'ve, man's = man + 's etc.) and systematically left untouched in the negative contracted forms (couldn't, wasn't, etc).

-Since our processing tools (especially the tokeniser) were built with a different segmentation strategy in mind, we generated the alignments based on our own tokenization and, at the end, we "re-tokenised" the text according to the test data model (and consequently reindex) all the linking pairs.
+Since our processing tools (especially the tokeniser) were built with a different segmentation strategy in mind, we generated the alignments based on our own tokenization and, at the end, we "re-tokenised" the text according to the test data model (and consequently re-index) all the linking pairs.

-For tagging the Romanian side of the training bitext we used the tiered-tagging approach (Tufis, 1999) but we had to construct a new language model since our standard model was created from texts containing diacritics.
+For tagging the Romanian side of the training bitext we used the tiered-tagging approach (Tufiş, 1999) but we had to construct a new language model since our standard model was created from texts containing diacritics.
 As the Romanian training data did not contain diacritical characters, this was by no means a trivial task in the short period of time at our disposal (actually it took most of the training time).
 The lack of diacritics in the training data and the test data induced spurious ambiguities that degraded the tagging accuracy with at least 1%.
 This is to say that we estimate that on a normal Romanian text (containing the diacritical characters) the performance of our system would have been better.
 The English training data was tagged by Eric Gaussier, warmly acknowledged here.
-As the tagsets used for the two languages in the parallel training corpus were very different (Multext-East for Romanian, PennTreeBank for English) we defined a tagset mapping and translated the tagging of the English part into a tagging closer to the Romanian one.
+As the tagsets used for the two languages in the parallel training corpus were quite different, we defined a tagset mapping and translated the tagging of the English part into a tagging closer to the Romanian one.
+This mapping introduced some ambiguities that were solved by hand.
 Based on the training data (both Romanian and English texts), tagged with similar tagsets, we built the language models used for the test data alignment.

 POS-preserving translation equivalence is a too restrictive condition for the present task and we defined a meta-tagset, common for both languages that considered frequent POS alternations.
 For instance, the verb, noun and adjective tags, in both languages were prefixed with a common symbol, given that verbadjective, noun-verb, noun-adjective and the other combinations are typical for Romanian-English translation equivalents that do not preserve the POS.
-Such symbols, used as meta-categories, prefixed the proper tags so this procedure produced no loss of information.
 With these prefixes, the initial algorithm for extracting POS-preserving translation equivalents could be used without any further modifications.
-The net effect of the meta-categories was that the search space for translation equivalence was much enlarged, allowing for taking into account statistical evidence for pairs of words not considered before because of unmatching POS.
-Using the tag-prefixes seems to be a good idea not only for legitimate POS-alternating translations, but also for overcoming some typical tagging errors, such as participles versus adjectives.
+Using the tagprefixes seems to be a good idea not only for legitimate POS-alternating translations, but also for overcoming some typical tagging errors, such as participles versus adjectives.
+In both languages, this is by far the most frequent tagging error made by our tagger.